 If a user is already signed in to a Coinbase account, they can complete the checkout in two clicks - this is the fastest method of payment.
 For users without a Coinbase account the default option is to send payment to a bitcoin address.
 This method supports all bitcoin clients.
 A QR code with an embedded bitcoin URI is included for mobile wallets.
 Users who are new to bitcoin can also learn how to purchase their first bitcoins from within the payment widget.

-For more advanced integrations, it’s sometimes necessary to create many buttons with different prices.
-In these cases you’ll want to use the buttons API.
+For more advanced integrations, it’s sometimes necessary to create payment buttons for different customers or orders.
+In these cases you’ll want to use the Checkouts API.